jam-do/jam-site/src/md/whitepaper.md

 ### JAM DAO

 JAM DAO - tools for integrating blockchain economics into work processes and team management.
-The contribution of each user of the platform to the work on the project can be presented in the form of a set of NFTs (git commit = NFT) and tied to the corresponding smart contracts to automate payment for work or distribute income of teams, to form developer ratings, to form models for shared ownership of the code base, and investments and much more.
+The project contribution of each user of the platform can be presented in the form of a set of NFTs (git commit = NFT) and tied to the corresponding smart contracts to automate payment for work or distribute income of teams, to form developer ratings, to form models for shared ownership of the code base, investments and much more.

 By introducing blockchain into processes, we will make it possible to bring micro-products (widgets, services) to the market for small distributed teams who will not need to solve the problems of registering international companies and maintaining complex international accounting.

 Thus, our platform can become a springboard for talented developers in all countries, and will become a factor in the fight against poverty in countries with economic problems.
 It will become easier for developers to unite to jointly solve problems and implement their ideas.

+We want to introduce the term DAT - Distributed Autonomous Teams

+## Monetization model

 The important thing is that each element of our platform can be used separately or in any combination with others.
 You can use commercial services or free solutions from our set using your own approaches and infrastructure.
 Free parts of the platform, in addition to their direct technical role, are also means of promoting the platform as a whole.

 The audience of the platform will consist not only of professional web developers, but also any related specialists, such as designers, researchers, analysts, SEO, any engineers from other fields, economists, etc. Thus, we are counting on a wider and mass audience than in the case of specialized services for, for example, React developers (Vercel).
 Our “HTML as a low code approach” will be attractive to many, including those who have learned from their own experience about the problems of no-code systems with complex UIs and various CMSs.

-We want to introduce the term DAT - Distributed Autonomous Teams

-## Monetization model

 Main platforms monetization channels:
 - Paid access to JAM Cloud PRO functions (working with code from private repositories, serverless functions, etc.)